 (reject policy is not applied to all subdomains)

-The Verified Mark certificate is the source of trust for email clients to safely display a brand indicator in the inbox.
+The mark certificate is the source of trust for email clients to safely display a brand indicator in the inbox.
 It is also the most misunderstood portion of the BIMI standard.

-Hence, due to the amount of manual validation required for the CA to issue a VM certificate, only a select few CAs currently offer VM certificates.
+Due to the amount of manual validation and verification required for the CA to issue a VM certificate, only a select few CAs currently offer VM certificates.
 It is also not expected for VM certificates to be offered at competitive prices compared to HTTPS certificates.

-As of writing, no CAs are known to offer CMCs yet, and details of the verification process (and possible automated verification via ACME) are yet to be published.
+As of writing, some CAs have started to offer CMCs, but details of the verification process (and possible automated verification via ACME) are yet to be finalized.

 A DNS TXT type resource record must be published under the email domain.
 This record points to an SVG vector image of the brand indicator, and a verified mark certificate.
 Both the SVG image, as the VM-certificate must be served over an HTTPS scheme, with a valid web server certificate.